Buffalo Plaid Cookie Exchange

 Buffalo Plaid Cookie Exchange Party

 I started by browsing all the awesome buffalo plaid Christmas decor that Oriental Trading Co. has.
-I wanted everything but narrowed down my list to some pretty accent pieces and party planning essentials.
+I wanted everything, but I narrowed my list to some pretty accent pieces and party-planning essentials.

 I layered in these little antlers throughout the tree.
 They worked perfectly with this rustic theme!